Soliton trains after interaction quenches in Bose mixtures: Model and simulations

 In the absence of a harmonic confining potential and neglecting beyond-mean-field effects one would obtain a dilute gas phase for $\delta a>0$ and a collapsing BEC for $\delta a<0$.
 The addition of the beyond-mean-field contribution to the equation of state of the two-component system leads to the stabilization of self-bound quantum droplets due to the competition of attractive mean-field terms proportional to $n^2$ and the repulsion due to LHY-type terms proportional to $n^{5/2}$ in the corresponding equation of state \cite{Cappellaro2018}.
 The introduction of the harmonic trap leads to a rich new physical phenomenology.
-The detailed ground-state phase diagram for the parameters studied in this work is described in~\ref{GS_diagram}.
+The detailed ground-state phase diagram for the parameters studied in this work is described in~\ref{GS_diagram} together with the details of the numerical algorithm to obtain the ground states.
+The algorithm to investigate the soliton dynamics is presented in \ref{sec:algorithm}.

 In most cases, when choosing initial states for our simulations, we start from repulsive inter-species interactions (i.e. $\delta a>0$) before quenching to attractive values.
 The quench is performed by a rapid variation of the scattering length with a linear ramp of $1$ms. Concurrently, we switch off the longitudinal trapping potential and observe the system expanding in a time-of-flight fashion.
 See figure~\ref{Fig:droplet} for a schematic representation of the quench protocol.
 We also notice that the small aspect ratio of our trapping potential (i.e. $\omega_z/\omega_r \ll 1$) implies that the most relevant dynamics will happen along the axial direction.
 In our simulations of the GPE in equation~(\ref{eGPE}) we assume cylindrical symmetry.
 This choice reduces the computation to an effective two-dimensional calculation of $\psi(r,z)$, over a grid size of $16\times 8192$ points and a domain of $5\,a_r\times 1290\,a_r$ allowing to resolve in detail the dynamics along the axial direction.
 In order to evaluate the derivatives involved in the kinetic term, we employ a discrete (zero-order) Hankel transform in the radial direction and the usual fast Fourier transform in the longitudinal direction \cite{footnote}.